INN-SFU/Data-Portal/README.md

 This document outlines the project in two sections.
 1. What's Next: What needs to be completed for a "shippable" finished first version including timelines determining date of failure.
 2. The Platform: What has been implemented, namely the design and high level implementation details.
-   i.
-Serviceable (i.e. public) Endpoints ii.
-Application Core
+   1. Serviceable (i.e. public) Endpoints
+   2. Application Core

 ## What's Next?